IIT-PAVIS/radiomics4covid19/ReadMe.txt

 WARNING: it requires CSV files containig the names of the images along with the labels in the corresponding next column

-Pretrained weights from a different dataset must be added to ehnace the learning process of the ResNet Model
+Pretrained weights from a different dataset must be added to ehnace the learning process of the ResNet Model.
+To help the pretrained weights are uploaded in split arcive which can be downloaded and then used.
+The dataset used to pretrain the weights is a public and is accessable on the given link (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 The code can be executed in 3 different configurations where it can be targeted only for Images, only for Clinical Images or for Combined (Images + Clinical) Data, The Desired option can be selected from code line 154 to 160